AdobeDocs/campaign-web.en/help/adoption/get-started/overview.md

 ### New features on Adobe Campaign v8 {#ac-new-features}

-As a Campaign Standard user migrating to Adobe Campaign v8, the following features are now available to you:
+As a Campaign Standard user transitioning to Adobe Campaign v8, the following features are now available to you:

 * **Rich push**